Michael-A-Berger/Rhythm-Game-CSVs/README.md

     - `iidx-25-cannon-ballers.csv`
     - Contains all CANNON BALLERS and SINOBUZ songs
     - Needs leftover songs from other styles
+- :x: DJMax Respect
+    - Really want to do this one, what with the pandemic still happening
 - :part_alternation_mark: Groove Coaster (PC)
     - `groove-coaster-pc.csv`
     - Needs to be updated for current DLC
+- :part_alternation_mark: Muse Dash
+    - `muse-dash.csv`
+    - Needs to be updated to include all packs
+- :part_alternation_mark: Pump It Up Prime 2
-- :x: DJMax Respect
+    - `piu-prime-2.csv`
-    - Really want to do this one, what with the pandemic still happening
+    - Needs to be updated with last songs from final few updates

-# Credits
+# Sources

 - Beatmania IIDX 16 EMPRESS + PREMIUM BEST
     - https://remywiki.com/CS_EMPRESS